epfl-ada/ada-2021-project-aibohphobia/README.md

 Throughout this study we aim to answer a main question: "Is the representation equal between males and females in media?".
 In order to answer this complex question, we have identified the following research questions which will guide us in the project:

-- How does the distribution of quotes based on gender vary across countries?
-- How does the distribution of quotes based on gender vary across topics?
+- How does the distribution of quotes based on gender vary across countries, topics, location and time?
-- How does the distribution of quotes between genders evolve in time, geographically and thematically?
 - Is there a tendency in each category for a males to have longer quotes than females?
 - Are males more likely to be quoted in highly respected media?
 - Are there any blind spots in media where females are especially neglected?